-Training is not a one-time event and formal refresher training should be conducted at least every 2 years.
+Although training is not mandatory or required by regulatory requirements, it is highly recommended for maintenance and understanding.
+Training should not be limited to a one-time event as refresher training should be conducted at least every 2 years.
 Florida Tech encourages all employees to understand how to use an AED and to seek training on such units.